sourcegraph/about/blogposts/simulating-a-real-world-system-in-go.md

 ![Ajmani-10](//images.contentful.com/le3mxztn6yoo/3hW6CAFiWsiaucickKY6G6/c696e28c310cefaeb4ddcc1d7ebf2fe2/Screen_Shot_2017-11-05_at_6.42.38_PM.png)

-When we look at the performance of this pipeline, it looks a lot like the fine-grain locking implementation. the latency is identical, but the throughput is slightly less until we reach 6 CPUs.
+When we look at the performance of this pipeline, it looks a lot like the fine-grain locking implementation. the latency is identical, but the throughput is slightly less until we reach 6 CPU's.
 The latency is the time it takes to run each of the 4 stages, so it makes sense that that would remain the same in the locking and pipeline implementations.
 But the pipeline’s throughput is less because it is not utilizing the three contended machines as efficiently.

 The real world analogy: